Vyral/chris-remmes/_posts/2020-04-02-how-the-coronavirus-has-affected-the-real-estate-market.md

 **This won’t last forever, and those of us in the industry are being as safe and responsible as we can be.**&nbsp;

 For example, a client of mine recently decided to sell their rental property after their tenant’s lease ended.
-Because we knew things were slowing down, we planned to get the property on the market early.
+Since we knew things were slowing down, we planned to get the property on the market early.
 The first weekend the tenant was out of town, we held a series of private showings for the home (open houses are against CDC and NAR guidelines).
 During each showing, the buyers and I observed social distancing protocol and nobody touched anything.
 After the showings, I resanitized every inch of the house, which the tenant and the owner appreciated.&nbsp;

 {% include pullquote.html %}